Rapid Fire Best of the Best Poster Oral Clinical Oncology Society of Australia Annual Scientific Meeting 2022

 1. Department of Nutrition and Dietetics, Monash Health, Clayton, VIC , Australia

-2. Department of Nutrition, Dietetics and Food, School of Clinical Sciences at Monash Health, Monash University, Clayton, VIC, Australia
+2. Department of Nutrition, Dietetics and Food, Monash University, Notting Hill, VIC, Australia

 3. Department of Surgery, Monash University, Clayton, VIC, Australia